 Taking your child regularly to your kids’ local shoe store is the best way to keep track of your kids’ growing feet.
 Don’t wait until you think your child has outgrown the shoes, check regularly to be safe!

 Leaving some growing room for your kids to grow into the shoe is extremely important to avoid outgrowing the shoes faster than expected.
-I wrote a post where I explain how to make sure your child is wearing the correct shoe size.
-The post is called:

 The other day, one father came to the shoe store asking me if I thought his kids’ shoes were worn properly after a whole year.
 Below you can find a picture of those shoes.
 You can draw your own conclusions!